4 Key Areas for Managing Supply Chain Risk in the Global Supply Chain

 - Technology with which to assess risk along both the quantitative and qualitative dimensions, and offer holistic methods to evaluate those risks.

-- A framework that addresses the dynamic nature of international supply chain.
+- A framework that addresses the dynamic nature of the international supply chain.
 Thus, as needs change, the framework can adapt to update profiles and re-evaluate risks, thereby fine-tuning the overall risk management plan.

 Moreover, Flash Global offers comprehensive, end-to-end logistics services that can be customized into a service supply chain solution that is scalable to meet an organization’s needs.
 In the search for a supply chain services provider, a business should seek out providers that offer a complete suite of services including: